 An original signed Summary Statement and Certification of the Board of Canvassers is printed from the WEC Canvass Reporting System, checked for accuracy and signed by the Board of Canvassers, scanned, emailed and mailed to the WEC.
 The Summary Statement and Certification cannot be printed from the WEC Canvass Reporting System until the county clerk electronically submits the official results, once electronically verified the WEC Canvass Reporting System locks the data from being edited.
 WEC staff verifies that the signed Certification matches the verified results in the WEC Canvass Reporting System.
 WEC staff compare the Certification time stamp and result information with the system log to validate that the printed results have not been altered after the results were officially verified.
-Only WEC staff can reject or unlock the electronically rejects the results and the county must electronically verify the corrected results and print and sign a new Summary Statement and Certification to deliver to the WEC.
+Only WEC staff can reject or unlock the electronically verified county results.
+If a mistake is identified after verification, WEC electronically rejects the results and the county must electronically verify the corrected results and print and sign a new Summary Statement and Certification to deliver to the WEC.